gSchool/ada-1-intro-to-ruby/06-apis/api-authentication.md

 ##### !answer

+/.+/

+##### !end-answer

+##### !explanation

 Secret information that we don't want to ever be written in our code or uploaded to github.
 More specifically, the most common type of secret information we will work with is an API key.

-##### !end-answer
+##### !end-explanation
 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, users can see after a failed attempt) -->
 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->